RafailAndreou/MyPrograms/Python/Scanners/readme.md

 ## How to Use

-1. Choose a programming language directory.
-2. Open the scanner file in your preferred code editor.
+1. Open the scanner file in your preferred python ide
-3. Read through the code to understand how it works.
+2. Read through the code to understand how it works.
-4. Run the scanner and follow the prompts to see it in action.
+3. Run the scanner and follow the prompts to see it in action.
-5. Experiment with modifying the code to enhance your learning experience.
+4. Experiment with modifying the code to enhance your learning experience.

 ## Contributions